 Cancer treatment-related symptoms

 A number of clinical trials support the use of acupuncture in relieving pain, nausea and vomiting, dry mouth, fatigue, and hot flashes resulting from cancer treatments.
-It is also being evaluated to stimulate appetite, and reduce general physical wasting and unintended weight loss.
+In some studies, benefits have been noted to last well after treatment.

-Several clinical trials showed that acupuncture is effective in alleviating pain, including joint pain associated with some cancer treatments, as well as in patients with lung or head and neck cancers.
+Several clinical trials showed that acupuncture is effective in alleviating pain, including joint or nerve pain associated with some cancer treatments.

 Several studies have shown that acupressure and acupuncture can help to relieve anxiety related to tests and procedures.
 It may also help with anxiety in general.

-Acupuncture has been shown to be helpful in reducing depressive symptoms, although results were mixed for major depressive disorder.
+Acupuncture may reduce depressive symptoms, although results were mixed for major depressive disorder.

 Nausea and vomiting